Johnson-the-data-guy/startup-growth-analysis/README.md

-# UnicornQuest
+# Startup Growth Analysis

-Welcome to **UnicornQuest**, where data meets destiny!
+Welcome to **my analysis**, where data meets destiny!
 This project analyzes 5,000 startups to predict which ones are on track to become unicorns—those magical companies valued at $1B+.
 Using a rich dataset of funding rounds, investment amounts, and growth rates, we harness linear regression to forecast valuations and spotlight the rising stars across industries like EdTech, Fintech, and more.

 ## Highlights
 - **Predictive Power**: Linear regression with RMSE ~0.59 and R² ~0.52.